Ice friction at the nanoscale: Results

 We expect the hydrogen bond network on the first adsorption peak of hydrophilic substrates to have a significant impact on the mobility of water molecules \cite{louden18,kling18,nikifioridis21}.
-To show this, we divide the premelting film into three different regions, corresponding to the wall adsorption layer, the ice adsorption layer and the central quasi-bulk region in between (see horizontal dashed lines in Figure \ref{Fig2}-(a,b,c,d)).
-For each region, we estimate an effective parallel self-diffusion coefficient, $D_{\parallel}$ by measuring the tangential mean squared displacement of the water like molecules in that region (Figure \ref{Fig2}-(e)).
+To show this, we divide the premelting film into regions that allow us to single out the wall adsorption layer from the ice adsorption layer, as illustrated with vertical dashed lines in Fig.~\ref{Fig2}-(a,b,c,d)).
+For each of these two regions, we estimate an effective parallel self-diffusion coefficient, $D_{\parallel}$ by measuring the tangential mean squared displacement of the water like molecules in that region (Fig.~\ref{Fig2}-(e)).
 Our results confirm a dramatic impact of the wall-water interactions on the mobility of the wall-adsorption layer.
-For the hydrophobic substrate, $\theta=\fone$, the parallel diffusion coefficient is somewhat larger than that of bulk undercooled water at the same temperature, as observed in premelting films exposed to vacuum \cite{weber18,louden18,kling18}.
-However, as the strength of wall-water interactions increases, the diffusion coefficient decreases up to one order of magnitude for the hydrophilic wall with $\theta=\ffour$.
-On the other hand, the diffusion coefficient of the ice-adsorption layer remains small and almost independent of $\theta$, implying that the details of the slider do not impact the friction of premelted water at the ice interface.
+For the hydrophobic substrate, $\theta=120^\circ$, the parallel diffusion coefficient is somewhat larger than that of bulk undercooled water for most temperatures studied, as observed in premelting films exposed to vacuum \cite{weber18,louden18,kling18}, and becomes an order of magnitude larger on approaching 230~K. However, for the hydrophilic substrate, $\theta=50^\circ$, the diffusion coefficient of the wall adsorption layer remains one order of magnitude smaller than that of the hydrophobic substrate all the way from 266 to 230~K. On the other hand, for the ice-adsorption layer the diffusion coefficient remains small and almost independent of $\theta$, implying that the details of the slider do not impact the friction of premelted water at the ice interface.